firebolt-db/firebolt-python-sdk/docsrc/Connecting_and_queries.rst

 Server-side asynchronous query execution
 ==========================================

 Server-side asynchronous query execution allows you to run a long query in the background while executing other asynchronous or synchronous queries.
-An additional benefit of server-side async execution that can free up a connection or potentially even spin down an entire service (such as AWS Lambda) while a long-running database job is still underway.
+An additional benefit of server-side async execution that can free up a connection, close a connection while running a query, or potentially even spin down an entire service (such as AWS Lambda) while a long-running database job is still underway.
 Note that it is not possible to retrieve the results of a server-side asynchronous query, so these queries are best used for running DMLs and DDLs.
 SELECTs should be used only for warming the cache.

 Running DDL commands
 -----------------------------